nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1b1.
 Task Manager shows an error message stating provided index is invalid <br>
   Use case ends

+[//]: # "@@author A0147335E"
+### Use case: Mark task as favorite

+**MSS**

+1. User requests to mark a task as favorite
+2. Task Manager successfully updates task, showing affected task in the message panel and highlighting affected task in yellow in task list panel <br>
+Use case ends

+**Extensions**

+1a.
+Task is already marked as favorite

+> 1a1.
+Task Manager shows an error message stating that the task is already marked as favorite <br>
+  Use case ends

+1b.
+The given index is invalid

+> 1b1.
+Task Manager shows an error message stating provided index is invalid <br>
+  Use case ends

+[//]: # "@@author A0147335E"
+### Use case: Mark task as not favorite

+**MSS**

+1. User requests to mark a task as not favorite
+2. Task Manager successfully updates task, showing affected task in the message panel and yellow highlight in task list panel disappears <br>
+Use case ends

+[//]: # "@@author"
+**Extensions**

+1a.
+Task is already marked as not favorite

+> 1a1.
+Task Manager shows an error message stating that the task is already marked as not favorite <br>
+  Use case ends

+1b.
+The given index is invalid

+> 1b1.
+Task Manager shows an error message stating provided index is invalid <br>
+  Use case ends

 ### Use case: Set a task to repeat automatically

 **MSS**